-The reserve is one of the best wildflower sites in Nottinghamshire with more than 230 species so far recorded.
-Grassland plants include large numbers of meadow saxifrage, green winged orchid, cypress spurge, great burnet, wild carrot and eyebright (all are rare in the county).
-Also found are cowslips, yellow wort, common centuary, St John's wort, ox-eye daisy, yellow rattle, knapweed, great burnet, field forget-me-not and white dog violet.
-Small colonies of bee orchid and twayblade also exist.
+Both grassland and wetland plants are represented on the reserve.
+Grassland plants include large numbers of meadow saxifrage, green-winged orchid, cypress spurge, great burnet, wild carrot and eyebright, all of which are rare in the county.
+Also found are cowslips, yellow wort, common centaury, St John's wort, ox-eye daisy, yellow rattle, knapweed, field forget-me-not and white dog violet.
+Small colonies of twayblade also exist.

-The wetland areas have declined markedly since the 1980s, but a newly cleared marsh area has increased numbers of cuckoo flower, ragged robin and water figwort.
-A population of southern marsh orchids still flourishes around the site, as does hemp agronomy, despite the decline in water levels.
+The wetland areas have declined markedly since the 1980s, but a cleared marsh area has increased numbers of cuckoo flower, ragged robin, fool’s watercress and water figwort.
+A population of southern marsh orchids still flourishes around the site as well as hemp agrimony, despite the decline in water levels.
 Open water is only found in winter months.

-There are a wide variety of grasses, sedges and rushes (60+ recorded).
-The site also contains a range of trees (30 species) from hawthorn to oak, as well as many species of fungi, mosses and lichens.
+There is a wide variety of grasses, sedges and rushes with more than 60 recorded.
+The site also contains a large number of tree species ranging from hawthorn to oak and many species of fungi, mosses and lichens.

 Some 20 species of butterfly have been recorded, with gatekeeper, meadow brown, ringlet, small skipper, peacock and speckled wood most common.
-In one evening a moth survey recorded over 80 species.
+In a single evening, a moth survey recorded over 80 species.

-Foxes are frequently seen, as are rabbits and squirrels.
-A range of birds (91 species recorded) pass through the site during the year including sparrowhawk, owls and green woodpecker.
-Various tits and wagtails, as well as common garden birds such as thrushes and wrens make up the local population.
+Foxes are frequently seen as are rabbits and squirrels, and 91 species of bird have been recorded on the site during the year including sparrowhawk, little owl and green woodpecker.
+Various tits and wagtails, as well as common garden birds such as blackbirds and wrens make up the local population.

 For some more pictures of the reserve please visit our flickr set

 Membership helps us maintain the site for the benefit of both people and wildlife.